jhollowe/cpsc/content/intro/basic-nav.md

 ### The Table of Contents

 The Table of Contents is automatically generated from the headings on the page.
 The TOC can be used to jump to sections of the current page.
+Some pages don't need a TOC and may have it turned off.

 ### The Navigation Footer